Formula One: Qualifying

-For much of the sport's history, qualifying sessions differed little from practice sessions; drivers would have one or more sessions in which to set their fastest time, with the grid order determined by each driver's best single lap, with the fastest getting first place on the grid, referred to as pole position.
+For much of the sport's history, qualifying sessions differed little from practice sessions; drivers would have one or more sessions to set timed laps, with the grid order determined by each driver's best single lap, the fastest getting the position at the front, referred to as the pole position.
 From 1996 to 2002, the format was a one-hour shootout.
 Following this, the rules were changed again because the teams were not running in the early part of the session to take advantage of better track conditions later on.

 The current qualifying format, known as "knock-out" qualifying, was introduced in the 2006 season.
 It is divided into three stages, referred to as Q1, Q2, and Q3.
 Drivers may complete as many laps as they choose in an attempt to progress to the next stage, with the slowest drivers being eliminated at the end of each round.
 Any timed lap started before the end of that period may be completed and will count toward that driver's placement.
-The number of cars eliminated in each session is dependent on the total number of cars entered into the championship.
+The number of cars eliminated in each session is dependent on the total number of cars entered in the championship.

-As of 2025, with 20 cars on the grid, Q1 runs for 18 minutes and eliminates the slowest five drivers.
+As of 2026, with 22 cars on the grid, Q1 runs for 18 minutes and eliminates the slowest six drivers.
 During this session, any driver whose best lap takes longer than 107% of the fastest time in Q1 will not be allowed to start the race without permission from the stewards.
-In Q2, the 15 remaining drivers have 15 minutes to set one of the ten fastest times and proceed to the next period.
-Finally, Q3 lasts 12 minutes and determines the first ten grid positions.
+In Q2, the 16 remaining drivers have 15 minutes to set one of the ten fastest times and proceed to the next period.
+Finally, Q3 lasts 13 minutes and determines the first ten grid positions.

 Each car is allocated one set of the softest tyres for use in Q3.
-The cars that qualify for Q3 must return them after session; the cars that do not qualify for round can use them during the race.
+The cars that qualify for Q3 must return them after the session; the cars that do not qualify for the round can use them during the race.
 Any penalties that affect grid position are applied at the end of qualifying.

 Sprints

-2021 saw the trialling of a 'sprint qualifying' race on the Saturday of three race weekends, with the intention of testing a new approach to qualifying.
+2021 saw the tryout of a "sprint qualifying" race on the Saturday of three race weekends, with the intention of testing a new approach to qualifying.
 The traditional qualifying would determine the starting order for the sprint, and the result of the sprint would then determine the start order for the Grand Prix.
 From 2023, sprint races no longer impacted the start order for the main race, which would be determined by traditional qualifying.
-Sprints would have their own qualifying session, titled the 'sprint shootout'.
-Sprint qualifying sessions are run much shorter than traditional qualifying, and each session requires teams to fit new tyres, mediums for SQ1 and SQ2, and softs for SQ3.
+Sprints would have their own qualifying session, titled the "sprint shootout".
+Sprint qualifying sessions are much shorter than traditional qualifying runs, and each session requires teams to fit new tyres, mediums for SQ1 and SQ2, and softs for SQ3.

+The standardised weekend structure features a single free practice session followed by Sprint Qualifying on Friday.
+Saturday morning hosts the standalone 100 km Sprint race—where the top eight finishers score championship points—while Saturday afternoon is reserved for standard Qualifying to establish the grid for the main Grand Prix on Sunday.